upgundecha/md-link/README.md

 # md-link
 ![](icon48.png)

 A Chrome extension to generate inline Markdown link from the selected text and current url of the tab.
-The extension will generate the link and copy it to clipboard.
+The extension will generate the link and copy it to the clipboard.

 ---
 ### How to use it?

 1. Select the desired text on the page
 2. Right-click and select the **Copy Markdown Link** option from the context menu
-3. Copy the generated link in your markdown document
+3. Paste the generated link in your markdown document

 Watch video for a quick demo